 - 1) The criteria for the award of an MSc Degree are: - a.
 The average of all exams must be at least 6.00. - b.
-No more than 12 EC worth of exams may have a mark below 6 and no mark below 5 is allowed. - c.
-The MSc Research exam in the Master's programme must have a mark of at least 6. - 2) Students can apply for the Master's Final Examination once they fulfil the criteria for the award of an MSc degree, by submitting a graduation request to the Examination Board via Faculty ITC-BOOZ. - 3) Upon receiving a graduation request and after receipt of the exam results of the Master's Programme, the Examination Board takes one of the following decisions: - a.
-That the MSc Research exam and overall performance of the student in the Master's programme are satisfactory.
-The MSc Degree is awarded. - b.
-That the MSc Research exam and overall performance of the student in the Master's programme are such that the MSc Degree is awarded Cum Laude. - c.
-That the research work and/or overall performance in the Master's programme are not satisfactory.
-The MSc Degree is not awarded. - 4) Only results of study units that are part of the formal curriculum of the Master's programme are included in the calculation of the average and counted for the number of marks below 6 and below 5.
-Therefore results of a study unit that is taken in addition to the formal curriculum or in exchange for a study unit of the formal curriculum for which exemption was given, will not be included.
+No more than 12 EC worth of exams may have a grade below 6 and no grade below 5 is allowed. - c.
+The MSc Research exam in the Master's programme must have a grade of at least 6. - 2) Students can request their Master's Final Examination once they fulfil the criteria for the award of an MSc degree, by submitting a graduation request to the Education Support Office within Faculty ITC-BOOZ. - 3) Only results of study units that are part of the formal curriculum of the Master's programme are included in the calculation of the average and counted for the number of grades below 6 and below 5.
+Therefore, results of a study unit that is taken in addition to the formal curriculum or in exchange for a study unit of the formal curriculum for which exemption was given, will not be included.
 However, a study unit that was taken in exchange because of a reason other than exemption, is considered as part of the formal curriculum.
-The weight of an exam in the calculation of the average depends on the number of EC assigned to the study unit. - 5) If the Examination Board declares that the student has met the final examination requirements, the student is invited to accept the Diploma and Diploma supplement. - 6) The student may submit a motivated request in writing to the Examination Board to postpone declaring the final examination as 'successfully completed' and also to postpone the presentation of the Diploma.
-The student must indicate the desired length of postponement in this request. - 7) The details of the stipulation in Article 5.2-3 are included by the Examination Board in the Rules and Regulations of the Examination Board. - 8) If the student has requested postponement on the basis of Article 5.2-3, the final examination date is the date following postponement on which the Examination Board has decided to declare the student to have successfully completed the final examination.
+The weight of an exam in the calculation of the average depends on the number of EC assigned to the study unit. - 5) If the Examination Board declares that the student has met the final examination requirements, the student is invited to accept the Diploma and Diploma supplement. - 6) The student may submit a motivated request in writing to the Examination Board to postpone declaring the final examination as 'successfully passed' and also to postpone the presentation of the Diploma.
+The student must indicate the desired length of postponement in this request. - 7) The details of the stipulation in Article 5.2-3 are included by the Examination Board in the Rules and Regulations of the Examination Board. - 8) If the student has requested postponement on the basis of Article 5.2-3, the final examination date is the date following postponement on which the Examination Board has decided to declare the student to have successfully passed the final examination.